morefreeze/sponge/writeups/lab4.md

 Add test name in fsm_active_close so that I can find which test failed quickly. test1 check TCPConn as left hand side, test2 check as opposing side.

+## DO NOT send ACK for ACK
 I make a big mistake, I can't process send FIN, recv ACK, I sent another ACK for this ACK.
+I fix this.

+## AF with same ackno
+Until to test5, I fail on reset_timer, because I don't send ACK for ACK, so when receive fin sender don't reset timer.
+But if I always reset timer when call ack_received, it will fail on check_lab3 t_send_extra.
+I figure out why this fail, because remote send AF separately with same ackno, I need reset timer after sender have sent fin because it will only receive fin or ack for fin.

 - Optional: I was surprised by: [describe]